Prepare for a career in Health Research

 You’ll need:

-- Registration as a nurse of midwife (NMC register part 1) practicing within the UK
+- Active registration as a nurse of midwife (NMC register part 1) practicing within the UK (essential)

-- An Honours degree of 2:2 or above/or evidence of Level 7 study within the last five years
+- An Honours degree of 2:2 or above and/or evidence of level 6 or level 7 study within the last five years (essential)

 - Experience of education or study within the last five years at level 6 or 7